Maginito Completes Acquisition of Pioneering Rare Earth Magnet Recycler Hypromag

 - Maginito targeting first production from the UK in 2023 and Germany in 2024, with parallel technology roll-out into the US

-LONDON and VANCOUVER, British Columbia, Aug.
-03, 2023 -- Mkango Resources Ltd. (AIM/TSX-V: MKA) (the "Company" or "Mkango") is pleased to announce that, further to the previous announcement on May 16, 2023, Maginito Limited ("Maginito") has completed the transaction to increase its ownership in HyProMag Limited ("HyProMag") to 100% for a cash and share consideration (the "Transaction").
+LONDON, UK / VANCOUVER, BC / ACCESSWIRE / August 3, 2023 / Mkango Resources Ltd. (AIM/TSX-V: MKA) (the "Company" or "Mkango") is pleased to announce that, further to the previous announcement on May 16, 2023, Maginito Limited ("Maginito") has completed the transaction to increase its ownership in HyProMag Limited ("HyProMag") to 100% for a cash and share consideration (the "Transaction").

 The consideration payable to the selling HyProMag shareholders (the "Vendors") comprises £1m (C$1.7m) in cash and the issue of 9,742,031 Mkango common shares (the "Consideration Shares") equivalent to £1m (C$1.7m) at a price equal per share to 10.2648 pence based on the volume weighted average price of a Mkango common share on the AIM Market of the London Stock Exchange ("AIM") for the 10 business days ended on May 14, 2023, being the date prior to the date of the share purchase agreement.